 So, why should you give them enough grounds to arrest you by giving voluntary statements?
 The 5th Amendment exists for a reason.
 You aren’t required to make statements that help the Police in incriminating you in a crime.
 So, don’t give any statement in the absence of your lawyer

 A frequently used tactic by the police is to tell someone that they will “go easy” on someone if they cooperate.
-In reality, “going easy on someone” is not even an option for a police officer; they have a duty to investigate crimes, and once they have completed their investigation, they must turn over the information to the prosecutor or district attorney.
+In reality, “going easy on someone” is not even an option for police officers; they have a duty to investigate crimes, and once they have completed their investigation, they must turn over the information to the prosecutor or district attorney.
 At that point, it is the district attorney’s place to decide how vigorously to prosecute the defendant and whether or not to “go easy” on them.